M.Ed., IBCLC, Founder and CEO of san diego breastfeeding center

-Robin Kaplan is an International Board-Certified Lactation Consultant (IBCLC), frequent media commentator on the topic of breastfeeding, and founding host of The Boob Group, a podcast about breastfeeding hosted on New Mommy Media.
-She launched the San Diego Breastfeeding Center in 2009 and is an established voice in the parenting world known equally for her knowledge about lactation and her commitment to supporting moms without judging them, a keystone of the SDBFC philosophy.
+Robin Kaplan is an International Board-Certified Lactation Consultant (IBCLC), frequent media commentator on the topic of breastfeeding, and author of the book, Latch: A Handbook for Breastfeeding with Confidence at Every Stage.
+She launched the San Diego Breastfeeding Center in 2009 and is an established voice in the parenting world known equally for her knowledge about lactation and her commitment to supporting breastfeeding parents without judging them, a keystone of the SDBFC philosophy.

 Robin completed her lactation consultant training and certification at University of California, San Diego.
 Intimately familiar with all things children and family, she also holds a Masters in Education from UCLA, a multiple-subjects teacher credential from UCLA, and a BA in Psychology from Washington University in St. Louis.
 Prior to working in the health field, she was an elementary school teacher and a museum educator at the San Diego Museum of Art.